menu

 Real Estate Prices & Overview

-The average rental price in Clarks Summit University is currently $1,962, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 62.7% of the neighborhoods in Pennsylvania.
+The average rental price in Clarks Summit University is currently $1,693, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 47.0% of Pennsylvania neighborhoods.

-Clarks Summit University is a suburban neighborhood (based on population density) located in Clarks Summit, Pennsylvania.
+Clarks Summit University is a rural neighborhood (based on population density) located in Clarks Summit, Pennsylvania.

 Clarks Summit University real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Clarks Summit University neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.